strikles/strikles.github.io/README.md

 I am very 🏳️‍🌈 Happy 🏳️‍🌈 with my **Very Male Gender**, and am NOT Gender Dysphoric in any way as some attempted to insinuate, going as far as resorting to Remote Vibrotactile Genital Torture, Cyber Sodomy and forcing a misdiagnosis of Paranoid Schizophrenia in an attempt to force acts of self-harm), and I would like to remind those in Portugal behaving like primates and engaging in a Mars versus Venus banana quest, namely DJ's and Psychiatrists leading humanity astray, and others worldwide, the quest for [**Gender Equality**](https://www.un.org/en/sections/issues-depth/gender-equality/) also includes [**Intersex People**](https://en.wikipedia.org/wiki/Hermaphrodite) ;)

+I've vowed to fight inequality as part of my Catholic Confirmation Rite and to do something for society upon leaving Colégio Militar.
+As such I have taken vows of cellibacy to make sure we will achieve our objective!
+Also I don't need your **"Trowel and Plumb line"**, [**I'll use my 2 Fingers instead ✌️**](https://www.youtube.com/watch?v=yGQgdE50QA4)

+## E-mail to Professor Marcelo Rebelo de Sousa
 Dear President Marcelo Rebelo de Sousa
 (and former students from Colégio Militar, Largo da Luz, Portugal - who worked under your security staff, law enforcement agents like Pedro Miguel Grilo @PSP and other criminal associates recruited to divert attention)